hans/hans.github.com/_posts/2013-04-17-programming-clojure.md

 where the combined force of jargon and type signatures kill whatever interest they began with.

-Thanks to *Clojure Programming*, though, I'm happy to report that this will no longer be a problem.
+Thanks to [*Clojure Programming*][2], though, I'm happy to report that this will no longer be a problem.
 This book gives hope to those who have championed Lisp and / or functional programming in vain.
 Emerick et al. provide not only a thorough tour of the language, but also demonstrate the beauty and conciseness of its solutions to common problems.
 The book dedicates an entire section ("Practicum") to describing how Clojure is idiomatically used in different application domains.

 I was particularly pleased by the stellar coverage of some of Clojure's most compelling features: